SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/microservice-java.md

   - /microservice-sdk/http/#microservice-java
 ---

-> **Important**: Visit our [Hello world!](/microservice-sdk/java/#java-microservice) tutorial and follow the setup steps there before starting the IP-tracker microservice tutorial.
+> **Important**: Visit our [Hello world tutorial](/microservice-sdk/java/#java-microservice) and follow the setup steps there before starting the IP-tracker microservice tutorial.
 The basic configuration steps are not explained here.

 ### Developing the IP-tracker microservice